Silver estrogen necklace showcasing the molecule’s intricate structure, perfect for science enthusiasts.

 Still questions?
 Contact us

-Estradiol is the primary endogenous estrogen, but it is far from the only molecule that interacts with estrogen receptors.
-Plants produce phytoestrogens — compounds that bind ER with varying affinity.
-Industrial chemicals disrupt estrogen signaling unintentionally.
-And the discovery of selective estrogen receptor modulators (SERMs) revealed that a single receptor can be activated or inhibited depending on the ligand and the tissue context.
+Estrogen is more than estradiol.
+Plants produce phytoestrogens that bind estrogen receptors with varying affinity.
+Industrial chemicals disrupt estrogen signaling.
+The discovery of selective estrogen receptor modulators revealed that a single receptor can be activated or inhibited depending on ligand and tissue context.
+The steroid skeleton you see is estradiol, the dominant form, but the story is far more complex.

 The Science Behind Estrogen

 Estrogen receptors (ER-alpha and ER-beta) are nuclear hormone receptors that, when bound by ligand, act as transcription factors regulating hundreds of genes.
-The two receptor subtypes have overlapping but distinct tissue distribution and different — sometimes opposing — transcriptional effects.
-Phytoestrogens including genistein (from soy), lignans (from flaxseed), and coumestrol bind ER with lower affinity than estradiol and can act as weak agonists or partial antagonists depending on tissue context.
-Endocrine-disrupting compounds (EDCs) — bisphenol A (BPA), certain phthalates, DDT metabolites — interact with estrogen receptors at low concentrations, raising concerns about developmental effects, particularly during prenatal and early postnatal periods.
-The emerging understanding that estrogen receptor signaling is not simply agonist/antagonist — but context-dependent, tissue-specific, and modifiable by co-regulator proteins — has transformed both the pharmacology of hormonal therapy and the toxicology of environmental estrogen exposure.
+The two subtypes have overlapping but distinct tissue distribution and often opposite transcriptional effects.
+Phytoestrogens including genistein (from soy), lignans (from flaxseed), and coumestrol bind these receptors with lower affinity than estradiol and act as weak agonists or partial antagonists depending on tissue context.
+Endocrine-disrupting compounds including bisphenol A (BPA), certain phthalates, and DDT metabolites also interact with the receptors at low concentrations, raising concerns about developmental effects during prenatal and early postnatal periods.

-• anyone working at the intersection of hormones and environmental chemistry
+• anyone at the intersection of hormones, environmental chemistry, and reproductive health

 Explore Related Molecules Jewelry